My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Though both promise to deliver, at best, a saccharine dose of romance and melodrama, great fodder for one and top stars for the other forecast a successful winter for the major broadcasting channel.

 Starting tonight, the long-awaited and aptly titled "Terroir" brings the magical world of wine to audiences.
-Headed by the talented film/television actor Kim Joo-hyeok and his beautiful co-star "Jumong" actress Han Hye-jin, this drama - arguably Korea's first dramatic series on wine - hopes to lure viewers in with lush scenes of France and the intoxicating combination of wine and romance.
+Headed by the talented film/television actor Kim Joo-hyuk and his beautiful co-star "Jumong" actress Han Hye-jin, this drama - arguably Korea's first dramatic series on wine - hopes to lure viewers in with lush scenes of France and the intoxicating combination of wine and romance.

 Responses to the upcoming drama, however, have been mixed.